-The cost of slow trips on the charts, based on off-peak speeds, drawn as OP: yellow, compared to podcars, drawn as POD: green, is $13B/year over and above the cost of congestion.
+The cost of slow trips compares peak speeds, drawn as PM: blue and AM: red, with off-peak speeds, drawn as OP: yellow, and with podcars, drawn as POD: green, is $13B/year over and above the cost of congestion.
 On top of that, there are delays due to traffic incidents and road works, that are not measured.

 Car trip times within the inner 10km radius of the CBD, are at 15kph and getting worse.
 A podcar speed of 60kph is 4 times faster.

 Queues cause major delay and unreliability.
 Removal of all congestion, with conventional means, would at best raise car trip times within the inner 10km radius from 15kph to 30kph.
 Even green waves would not achieve 60kph because of 40kph zones and time to find parking.
 Trips at 60kph would double the speed of any “no congestion” proposals, and those who ask for even higher speeds are being unreasonable until CO2 levels have been reduced.
 Trips beyond the 10km radius are faster, but still too slow.

 Flying over the top of all obstacles, like “the Jetsons”, hung from a guide-way, in a cost-efficient vehicle, not high energy flying, has been proven to be feasible at an average speed of 60kph.
 It creates revenue, so there is no funding requirement, and speeds are expected to be increased in future.

 Requirements to reduce car traffic are described under safety.
 To meet desirable trip time: speed must average 60kph, four times faster than cars.
 Direct routes, avoidance of serial queues, and absence of capacity restrictions are required.
 This means two-way travel; direct access to stops; grade separation; direct connections at interchanges; stops off-line and turns off-line.
 Directional capacities must be 3,600 vehicles per hour.